ajinkyakulkarni14/GradTTS/README.md

 ## Unofficial Pytorch implementation of "Grad-TTS: A Diffusion Probabilistic Model for Text-to-Speech" ([arxiv](https://arxiv.org/abs/2105.06337))

 ## About this repo
 This is an unofficial implementation of GradTTS.
 We created this project based on GlowTTS (https://github.com/jaywalnut310/glow-tts).
 We replace the GlowDecoder with DiffusionDecoder which follows the settings of the original paper.

-In addition, we also replace torch.distributed with horovod for convenience and we don't use fp16 now.
+Orignal author of this repo replaced torch.distributed with horovod.
+For convience of installation on our GPU cluster, I have replaced back horovod to torch.distributed.
+The pretrained model trained on LJS dataset will be released soon.

 ## Updates